mattvr/vr-art-gallery/README.md

 You will then need to visit your local IP address on your VR headset's browser to use the app (likely something like: `https://192.168.1.123`).

 > ⚠️ Note: If running locally, you will have only a limited set of artwork available.
-You need to manually genearte assets for custom art, as the files are too large to be included in this repo.
+You need to manually generate assets for custom art, as the files are too large to be included in this repo.
 See next section.

 ### Loading custom artwork